 7. Touristy Spots Versus Local Hangouts

-While both Key Largo and Key West are fairly touristy, you’ll find fewer tourist-centric spots in Key Largo than in Key West.
+While Key West as well as Key Largo are fairly touristy, you’ll find fewer tourist-centric spots in Key Largo than in Key West.
 Key West is a party town filled with nightlife and activity, while Key Largo is more laid-back and relaxed.
 This means you’ll find more activity available during every waking hour you spend on Key West.

 You’ll also find more gift shops, boutiques, and restaurants geared toward visitors on Key West than Key Largo.